Political Primers

 The origins and meaning from Dictionary.com

-The Former Guy's Perceived "Deep State"
+defined: TFG's Perceived "Deep State"

 The Deep State, as the Former Guy sees it, is: A constantly growing and shifting, ultra-liberal shadow government that is to be more administrative and controlling of all government functions (undermining his personal and conservative agendas).